abdullahgira/portfolio/content/posts/20-years-of-experience-in-web-animations-with-javascript.md

 ---
 title: 20 years of experience in web animations with JavaScript
 date: "2021-01-02T09:57:34.439Z"
-description: Exploring CSS transition, CSS animation, and web animations API gotchas, and how to overcome a hug gotcha in web animations API.
+description: Exploring CSS transition, animation, and web animations API gotchas, and how to overcome them 💪.
 socialImage: /blog/20-years-of-experience-in-web-animations-with-javascript/blur-train.jpg
 ---